Family and Children’s Policy Directorate

 - your social interests and lifestyle;

 - your education history, financial status, income and financial commitments including information relating to your home; and

 - a copy of your birth and marriage certificates and Access Northern Ireland Enhanced Disclosure Certificate(s).

-The dossier will also contains your medical assessment provided by medical professionals and references provided by your nominated referees, as well as the minutes of the meeting of the Adoption Panel which approved your adoption application.
+The dossier will also contain your medical assessment provided by medical professionals and references provided by your nominated referees, as well as the minutes of the meeting of the Adoption Panel which approved your adoption application.

 It may also include information provided by your current partner relating to their relationship with you, childhood information – including their family background, date of birth, marital status, employment status, social interests and if relevant, information relating to their children.

 Where do you get my personal data from?

 The personal data we check and process has been provided by you to your HSC Trust during the intercountry adoption assessment process, as well as your referees, your General Practitioner/medical consultant and financial institutions.
-Following completion of that process your intercountry adoption application documents are hand delivered to the Department to allow us to carry out our processing role as the Northern Ireland Central Authority for Intercountry adoptions.
+Following completion of that process your intercountry adoption application documents are hand delivered by the Regional Intercountry Adoption Assessment Service (RIAAS) to the Department to allow us to carry out our processing role as the Northern Ireland Central Authority for Intercountry adoptions.

 Do you share my personal data with anyone else?